-

 A while back, we took our first Mediterranean cruise, though to be specific, most of the cruise ports were in the Adriatic, namely Italy, Croatia, Montenegro and Greece.
 We enjoyed every stop, but the most colorful was definitely Burano Island in Venice, Italy.

 Our ship docked in Venice overnight, offering plenty of time to see more than just the famous tourist sites around St. Mark’s Square.
 We’d seen those before, anyway, since this wasn’t our first time in Venice.
-So we hopped on a water taxi, called a vaporetto, to see some of the other islands in the Venetian Lagoon.
+So, we hopped on a water taxi, called a vaporetto, to see some of the other islands in the Venetian Lagoon.

 Torcello, Murano and Burano islands

 Burano has been occupied from the 6th century, but it only became important in the 16th century, when women on the island began making lace with needles and it became popular among the European elite.
-It’s a fine art form and takes an incredible amount of patience and time to create.
-So as you can imagine, it’s a luxury few can afford.
-Most of the lace that’s for sale in souvenir shops is affordable, so it’s not created by hand.
-Still, it’s beautiful and the shops are worth visiting.

 ⓘ TIP: If you’re in the market for lace, check the label carefully, because a lot of it is made in China.
 Be prepared to pay a lot for real Venetian (Burano) lace.